School Self Evaluation

 We are also folloing up on our Literacy Policy, looking at targets set in first cycle and deciding on follow up steps.

 Our focus for the next phase will be on teaching and Learning,

 We have identified our first focus which will be based on the use of “learning intentions/success criteria” in the classroom.

 This reflects the Looking at our schools document under the domain of “learner outcomes”, and the standard “attain the stated learning outcomes for each subject, course and programme”.This also compliments our implementation of the new Junior Certificate, as all new subject specifications are presented through learning intentions.

-The TL21 team has been meeting regularly in school and monthly in Kilkenny to progress this.
+The TL21 team has been meeting regularly in school and monthly in Kilkenny Ed.
+Centre to progress this.

 A second year survey has been completed in November 2017 to get student feedback on the use of learning outcomes in the classroom.
 The results of the surveyr can be viewed by clicking on the following link

-Following on from the Junior Cycle inservice training day, staff are going to look at Wellbeing and how to implement /embed it into our school and our subject plans.
+Following on from the Junior Cycle inservice training day, staff are currently looking at the area of Wellbeing and how to implement /embed it into our school and our subject plans.
 From 2018/2019 it is our intention to have a wellbeing class timeabled for all junior cert classes.